ChristophKirst/ForceLearning/README.md

 # ForceLearning
-Impementation of the FORCE leanring algorithm
+Implementation of the FORCE learning algorithm

 # Reference
 Generating Coherent Patterns of Activity from Chaotic Neural Networks